-- 1. Sports football, soccer, volleyball, basketball, boys' hockey, wrestling, baseball, softball, tennis, track and boys' lacrosse. - 2.
-Fine Arts Activities Speech, debate, one-act play, high school musicals/plays, band and choir. - 3.
-Grade 7 & 8 students will participate at the middle school and in organized programs external to the school (e.g. hockey). - 4.
-An athlete/participant in grade 7 or 8 who has the skill level and maturity will be allowed to participate at the varsity (includes junior varsity) level according to the process and criteria set forth in this policy.
+- 1. Athletics football, soccer, volleyball, basketball, boys' hockey, wrestling, baseball, tennis, track and boys' lacrosse, boys' golf. - 2.
+Fine Arts Activities Speech, debate, high school musicals/plays, band and choir. - 3.
+Grade 7 & 8 students will participate at the middle school and/or in organized programs external to the school (e.g. hockey). - 4.
+An athlete/participant in grade 7 or 8 who has the skill level and maturity will be allowed to participate at the varsity (includes junior varsity in some cases) level according to the process and criteria set forth in this policy.